 The luncheon will be held at AWWA at 6666 W. Quincy Ave, Denver.
 From Hwy 285 (W. Hampden Ave) exit Sheridan Blvd.
 Turn right onto W. Quincy Ave.
 Turn right at the entrance to the AWWA campus (Pierce Street), and proceed to the south side of the building.
 Enter through the south (visitor) entrance and proceed upstairs to the Lynn Laskey Center.
 Visitor parking is available on the south and west sides of the building.

-JTAC Registration has changed!
-Please note that, since February, registration and payment for JTAC luncheons are handled on line.
+Registration: Please note that registration and payment for JTAC luncheons are handled on line.
 A link is provided in the announcement that can be reached through the committee’s webpage: JTAC Web Page.
-Registration will no longer be accepted at our e-mail address as in the past.
+Registration will no longer be accepted at our e?mail address as in the past.
 Registration may be made for a single attendee or for multiple attendees in a party.
 It will still be necessary to check in at the luncheon.
 Lunches will be based on the head count per the registration site.
 Please do not attempt to show up without registering in advance.
-If you are unable to pay on line, please contact Steve Polson (720-286-5376, firstname.lastname@example.org) to make arrangements for paying with check or cash.
+If you are unable to pay on line, please contact Steve Polson (720?2865376, firstname.lastname@example.org) to make arrangements for paying with check or cash.

-The registration deadline for this event is May 17th at 10:00 AM MST.
+The registration deadline for this event is January 23rd at 10:00 AM MST.
 Please be aware that with the new registration procedure, late registrations will not be accepted as in the past.
 This will enable us to avoid having to purchase extra lunches to allow for potential late comers.
 If cancellation is required, please notify Steve Polson at email@example.com no later than 24 hours before the event.